EdinbR/EdinbR.github.io/_posts/2017-01-09-january-meeting.markdown

 These past few months, we've been improving our website: we are pleased to say we've now added a search bar, and you can now also leave us comments at the end of our posts, if you'd like to share your thoughts with us!

-Our next meeting will be held on Wednesday **18th of January**, at **5.00pm, venue TBD**.
+Our next meeting will be held on Wednesday **18th of January**, at **5.00pm, in LG.11, David Hume Tower** (on the lower ground floor).
 As usual, the meeting will be followed by drinks and chat in the Potting Shed.

 <!--TO INSERT INSTEAD OF venue TBD: , in Room LG.11 in David Hume Tower.
 The entrance is via the 50 George Square building, and through its basement (feel free to ask for directions at the reception). -->